 Generous, elegant, cosmopolitan – these were the conditions “Fabios” had to fulfil when planning this restaurant for a mixed audience.
 During the day and at night, a restaurant with 120 seats and a bar with a lounge ought to function independently, yet complementary, offering an individual atmosphere.

-A mixture of orange and white lights draws attention to guests, dishes and drinks: a bipolar lighting concept.
+A mixture of warm orange and white lights draws attention to guests, dishes and drinks: a bipolar lighting concept.
+The lighting is arranged so that light sources stay invisible, hidden in slits between ceilings and walls, under the bar counter or somewhere inside the leather-upholstered lounge niches.